Pathoschild/canimod.github.io/guides/smapi-faq.md

 <section class="anchor" id="sehexception"></section>

+### FileNotFoundException: Could not load file or assembly 'Stardew Valley'
+That error means SMAPI couldn't find your `Stardew Valley.exe` (Windows) or `StardewValley.exe` (Linux/Mac) file, probably because SMAPI isn't in the right folder.
+Make sure you're running `StardewModdingAPI.exe` in your [game folder](#game-folder), _not_ the one in the downloaded installer folder.
+See the [official install instructions](/guides/using-mods#installing-smapi) for detailed steps.

-## "SEHException: External component has thrown an exception"
+### SEHException: External component has thrown an exception
-You might see an error like this with "Microsoft.Xna.Framework.Audio" in the text:
+An error like this with "Microsoft.Xna.Framework.Audio" in the text:

 ```
 System.Runtime.InteropServices.SEHException (0x80004005): External component has thrown an exception.